-Now, it’s not a must that you be an automaton who can handle anything… just be aware that if you are not one, you are going to find law school hard work.
-If you have a tendency to slack off and enjoy lazy afternoons in front of the television, you should do some real soul-searching before you accept an offer to attend law school.
+Now, it’s not a must that you be an automaton who can handle anything… but be aware that if you are not one, you are going to find law school hard work.
+If you tend to slack off and enjoy lazy afternoons in front of the television, you should do some real soul-searching before you accept an offer to attend law school.
 It doesn’t matter if you killed the LSAT; if you can’t grind out hours upon hours of book work, then you might be miserable in law school (not to mention law practice).

-Although there are strategies to get through law school without feeling totally overwhelmed, you cannot fake anything and you cannot simply rely on your brains alone.
+Although there are strategies to get through law school without feeling overwhelmed entirely, you cannot fake anything, and you cannot merely rely on your brains alone.
 Law school requires a ton of work, and you have to be ready to slog through it.